AppertaFoundation/c4hplatform/README.md

 The `yarn run` command will list all of the scripts available to run for this project.

+## Dockerisation

+To build the inidus cloudplatform application as a Docker image for production, run:

+    `./mvnw clean package -Pprod -DskipTests=true docker:build`

+To ensure everything worked, run:

+    `docker-compose -f target/docker/app.yml up`

+Then navigate to [http://localhost:8181](http://localhost:8181) in your browser.

 ## Building for production

 To optimize the operoncloudplatform application for production, run: